blake-wilson/chriswellswood.github.io/src/content/drafts/code/elm/2017_01_15_counters_reusable_view.md

     ]
 ```

-You can try it out:
+Here's what it looks like:

 <iframe src="https://chriswellswood.github.io/elm-counters/counter.html"></iframe>

 It's pretty straight forward, your model is simply an `Int` and the messages that update handles are `Increment`, `Decrement` and `Clear`.
 The model is used to create a view which displays the current count, as well as buttons for sending messages to the update function.

-I think this is a pretty realistic starting point, as when I first started making things with Elm, I make the core functional bit first and then expanded that into the full application.
+I think this is a pretty realistic starting point, as when I make an app in Elm, I make the core functional bit first and then expanded that into the full application.

 ### Counter List